Rhapsody (film)

 Rhapsody is a 1954 American musical drama film directed by Charles Vidor and starring Elizabeth Taylor, Vittorio Gassman, John Ericson, and Louis Calhern based on the 1908 novel Maurice Guest by Henry Handel Richardson.

-It revolves around a debutante who follows the man she loves and hopes to marry to Zurich where he studies violin at a conservatory.
+It revolves around a debutante who follows the man she loves and hopes to marry to Zürich where he studies violin at a conservatory.
 There she meets a piano student who falls madly in love with her.
 She must then choose between this man who loves her more than his music and the violinist who loves his music more than anything else.
 Rhapsody features music by Franz Liszt, Sergei Rachmaninov, Pyotr Ilyich Tchaikovsky, Felix Mendelssohn, Claude Debussy, and Pablo de Sarasate.

 Plot

-The film opens with debutante Louise Durant (Elizabeth Taylor) announcing to her haughty father (played by Louis Calhern) that she is leaving their luxurious home to go to Zurich with her lover—an aspiring violinist, Paul Bronte (Vittorio Gassman).
+The film opens with debutante Louise Durant (Elizabeth Taylor) announcing to her haughty father (played by Louis Calhern) that she is leaving their luxurious home to go to Zürich with her lover—an aspiring violinist, Paul Bronte (Vittorio Gassman).
 Her father disapproves.
 She cannot leave, because he needs her as hostess of his luncheon of VIPs.
 He sees no reason to waste time with aspiring artists, when he has the cream of the crop at the luncheon she is about to miss.
 Besides, she lacks the discipline to study piano at the conservatory.
 She scoffs, "You'll see.
 Have you ever stopped me from doing what I want?"
 He replies "No".

-The couple joyfully motor to Zurich in a convertible.
+The couple joyfully motor to Zürich in a convertible.
 Bronte playfully muses how crazy it is to take her, when he must work.

-In Zurich, the couple bring Durant's bags to her elegant furnished flat.
+In Zürich, the couple bring Durant's bags to her elegant furnished flat.
 Paul inquires about the "For Rent" sign that the matron (played by Celia Lovsky) had just removed from the front window.
 She explains that the attic had just been rented to an American (James Guest, played by John Ericson).
 When the affable Guest shows, Bronte tries unsuccessfully to convince Guest that he must give his room to Bronte because of seniority.
 Guest won't be conned.
 Guest is immediately infatuated with Durant, but she doesn't notice, while Bronte lets him know she is off-limits.

 Durant goes to the conservatory to audition.
 While waiting, she is enraptured with the piano player before her.
 She is pleased to discover it is Guest.
 The professor who oversaw the audition ushers in Bronte.
 They practice while Durant impatiently waits.

 Tension mounts as Bronte prioritizes practice over companionship with Durant.

-When Bronte learns he is scheduled to perform at the Zurich Symphony in three weeks, he tells a deeply disappointed Durant he will have no time for her until the concert.
-Meanwhile a grand piano arrives for Durant.
+When Bronte learns he is scheduled to perform at the Zürich Symphony in three weeks, he tells a deeply disappointed Durant he will have no time for her until the concert.
+Meanwhile, a grand piano arrives for Durant.
 Guest joins Durant to try out the new piano, becoming friends.